 Farm sustainability in relation with water use will be assessed as follows:

-Green (desirable): does not use water for irrigating crops on more than 10% of the agriculture area of the farm, or water availability remains stable over the years
+Green (desirable): Water availability remains stable over the years, for farms irrigating crops on more than 10% of the agriculture area of the farm.
+Default result for farms irrigating less than 10% of their agricultural area

 Yellow (acceptable): uses water to irrigate crops on at least 10% of the agriculture area of the farm, does not know whether water availability remains stable over the years, or experiences reduction on water availability over the years, but there is an organisation that effectively allocates water among users.